 - Lie on your back with knees bent.
 You can put a pillow under your knees for support.

 - Place one hand on your belly below your rib cage.
 Place the other hand on your chest.

 - Inhale deeply through your nose for a count of three.
 Your belly and lower ribs should rise, but your chest should remain still.

 - Tighten your stomach muscles and exhale for a count of six through slightly puckered lips.

 - Set realistic goals.

-- Gradually increase the number of minutes and days you exercise.
-A good goal is to exercise 20 to 40 minutes, 2 to 4 times a week.
+- Slowly increase the number of minutes and days you exercise.
+A good goal is to exercise 20 to 40 minutes, two to four times a week.

 - Start out slow.
 Warm up for a few minutes.